xapenny/E3v2-H77-Hackintosh-setup/README_EN.md

 - 2020.4.4

 > 1. Changed OpenCore to another fork。
 > 2. Add booting Windows without applying anything from OC's kexts/DSDTs/vendor spoof.
-So you can now get OEM drivers/software(like Lenovo UltraNav and FN shortcuts) work on Windows boot with OpenCore.
+So you can now get OEM drivers/software(like Lenovo UltraNav and FN shortcuts) working on Windows boot with OpenCore.
 > 3. Add background(1440x900) for the Picker.
-Ps: You have to ensure that your display resolution equals \EFI\OC\Icons\background.png, or it won't show up.
+Ps: You have to ensure that your display resolution matches \EFI\OC\Icons\background.png, or it won't show up.
 If you're using 4K display, do the same thing to background4k.jpg

 - 2020.3.23
 > 1.Update OpenCore to 0.5.7 beta